miso-lims/walkthroughs/_includes/inboxes.md

 1. Click _Add_ at the top right of the table.
 1. In the _Create Boxes_ dialog, leave the _Quantity_ at 1 and click _Create_.
 1. On the _Create Box_ page, enter the following information:
    1. Alias: `XX Inbox`, replacing `XX` with your own initials.
-Record this name in your worksheet. <img src="pics/blue_pencil.png">
+Record this alias in your worksheet. <img src="pics/blue_pencil.png">
    1. _Description_: a human description of the box purpose  `gDNA ready for library prep for <project>`.
    1. _Box Use_: The contents of the box.
 Select an appropriate use for your entities.
       Record the use in your worksheet. <img src="pics/blue_pencil.png">
-   1. _Box Size_: Select `8 x 12 scannable`.
+   1. _Box Size_: Select `8 x 12 Storage (scannable)`.
 1. Click _Save_.

 Upon clicking save, a graphic of the box will appear.

 <img src="pics/5-empty-box.png" id="figure">

-You can now fill the box with the tissues, stocks, aliquots, libraries, library aliquots, or pools that were made in previous steps.
+You can now fill the box with the samples, libraries, library aliquots, or pools that were made in previous steps.
 Collect the appropriate matrix tubes/barcodes now.

 1. Click on a position in the displayed _Contents_ grid.
 1. Enter a matrix barcode into the _Search_ box on the right and click _Lookup_.